Unlock loyalty ROI insights with Omnivy and Voucherify – register now for expert tips and a free worksheet!

 According to Convince&Convert, about 93% of customers use at least one coupon or a discount code throughout the year.
 Accordingly, discount promotions are what motivates almost every consumer to make up their mind and finally purchase something.

-What does BOGO mean?
+What does BOGO promotion mean?

 BOGO simply means "buy one, get one."
-It is a sales promotion during which shoppers are offered a free or a discounted product (for instance, they only pay half price) when another product of the same or higher value is purchased.
+It is a sales promotion during which shoppers are offered a free or a discounted product (for instance, they only pay half the sum) when another product of the same or higher value is purchased.
 BOGO can certainly serve as an example of a bundle discount.

-Why is BOGO effective?
+Why is BOGO promotions effective?

 Diagram presenting shoppers' preferences concerning sales promotion